sherpa/sherpa/docs/developer/index.rst

 1. You can edit the source code and then re-run the tests without having to re-install Sherpa manually.
-2. By default `pip` creates an isolated build environment and installs any missing dependencies (e.g. `ninja` which is used my meson) there.
+2. By default `pip` creates an isolated build environment and installs any missing dependencies (e.g. `ninja` which is used by meson) there.
 When re-building it will look for a temporary directory that no longer exists.
 Instead, install mason/ninja in the conda environment and then use the `--no-build-isolation` option to `pip`::

     pip install -e . --no-build-isolation $(scripts/make_build_args_ciao)